The decision to ask for help with rehoming a beloved companion is never easy.

 In the past four years the number of agencies importing Dual and Working Setters has increased.
 The importation of 400 Dogs in FOUR years by one single agency has forced us to review our fundamental remit.
-In Italy alone 13,000 English Setters were registered, put that into context with the 261 bred in the UK in the same period, of which only a tiny proportion were workers.
+In Italy alone 13,000 English Setters were registered, put that into context with the average of 230 bred in the UK each year of which only a tiny proportion were workers.

 Our decision is, we must focus on the Dogs bred in this Country, the only exception are Dogs belonging to Expats.

-ESRA will not support any Working Setter imported by any other Agency.
+ESRA will not support any Agency importing Working Setters and we will not support in anyway a Working Setter imported by any other Agency.